Kitware/CMake/Help/manual/cmake.1.rst

 Generator
   This chooses the kind of buildsystem to generate.
 See the :manual:`cmake-generators(7)` manual for documentation of all generators.
-  Run ``cmake --help`` to see a list of generators available locally.
+  Run :option:`cmake --help` to see a list of generators available locally.
   Optionally use the :option:`-G <cmake -G>` option below to specify a generator, or simply accept the default CMake chooses for the current platform.